Chapter 14: Re-Breathing the Past

 One body.
 One breath.
 One timeline.

-Together, you are one strong, Whole human being—someone who has lived and seen some sh*t.
+Together, you are one strong, whole human being, someone who has lived and seen some sh*t.

-Afterwards: Reflect and Relax
+Afterward: Reflect and Relax

 Reflect